$ pip3 install jupyter matplotlib

 $ jupyter notebook [I 17:22:18.081 NotebookApp] Writing notebook server cookie secret to /run/user/1000/jupyter/notebook_cookie_secret [I 17:22:18.921 NotebookApp] Serving notebooks from local directory: /home/fabaff/home-assistant [I 17:22:18.921 NotebookApp] 0 active kernels [I 17:22:18.921 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/ [I 17:22:18.922 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

 Open http://localhost:8888/ in your browser.
 Press “New” -> “Python3” to open a new notebook.

 You will get an empty notebook with one cell.
 Cells can contain code or text.
 To get the output of a cell you need to execute them with “Cell” -> “Run Cells” from the menu or by pressing the Play icon.

 The downloadable version of this notebook is available in the Home Assistant notebooks repository.

-As you can see is the workflow very similar to working directly with a Python shell.
-One advantage is that you can go back and forth as you please and save your work.
+As you can see is the Jupyter notebook workflow is very similar to working directly with a Python shell.
+One advantage of notebooks is that you can go back and forth between cells as you please and save your work.